 Meetings - better than your reputation?

-"Not another meeting!"
-Let's face it: how often do you think about it during the week?
-Many meetings, which are actually meant to exchange information, suffer from the fact that just a lot of gereldet, so right go go herumgelabert.
-That's why meetings have such a bad reputation: "Meetings - many go in, little comes out", it says behind closed doors unfortunately far too often.
+“Not a meeting again!”
+Honestly: How often do you think that a week?
+Many meetings, which are actually intended for the exchange of information, suffer from the fact that there is simply a lot of grounding, that is, walking around properly.
+That is why meetings have such a bad reputation: "Meetings - many go in, little comes out" is unfortunately all too often behind the scenes.

 Meetings: Why are sessions often so unproductive?